-You have the option of borrowing the entire amount offered in your award letter, reducing the amount(s) offered, or declining the loan.
+If you have been awarded a Federal Direct Stafford Loan, you have the option of borrowing the entire amount offered in your award letter, reducing the amount(s) offered, or declining the loan.
 Your decision about what and how much to borrow does not affect your future eligibility for financial aid or future loan amounts.
-There are maximum loan limits that you cannot exceed based on your dependency status and number of credit you have completed at STCC.
+There are maximum loan limits that you cannot exceed based on your dependency status and number of credits you have completed at STCC.

-- Annual Amounts - The amount a student is eligible to borrow appears on the award letter and is based on the chart below:
+Annual Loan Limits - The amount a student is eligible to borrow appears on the award letter and is based on the chart below: